-If You Do Nothing Else This Summer, Please Introduce Your Young Reader To The Redoubtable Grandma Dowdel…Via the Inspiring Reads of RIchard Peck.
+If You Do Nothing Else This Summer, Please Introduce Your Young Reader To The Redoubtable Grandma Dowdel…Via the Inspiring Reads of Richard Peck.

 Richard Peck, children’s author extraordinaire, whose books possess a pure and keen insight into the human heart, and whose characters are filled with a purposeful and practical wisdom born of living life on their own terms, passed away several years ago.

-His books were favorites of mine.
+His books are favorites of mine.

 Here are a list of but some of his notable awards: